khofstadter/CS220AU-DP/README.md

 1. refining the list of key words
 2. search for more relevant litterature?
 3. Write conclusion + recommendations + proofread what I already wrote
-4. Create visuals (graphs of spectrum, illustrations)
+4. Create a visual for the banner of the index
-5. Write a paragraph to explain the visual identity of the project and put it in the overview
+5. Write a paragraph to explain the essay and put it in the overview

 ## Log